B0ole/B0ole.github.io/README.md

-This is the test page for my account, learning the basics of the basiscs.
+This is the test page for my account, learning the basics of the basics.

 B0ole.github.io